evennia/evennia/docs/source/Coding/Setting-up-PyCharm.md

 Enjoy seeing all your imports checked properly, setting breakpoints, and live variable watching!

-## Attaching PyCharm debugger to Evennia
+## Debug Evennia from inside PyCharm

 1. Launch Evennia in your preferred way (usually from a console/terminal)
 1. Open your project in PyCharm